Yuvraj Singh: Highs and lows

-Yuvraj batted in two games of the 2002 ICC Champions Trophy which was held in Sri Lanka in September.
+Singh batted in two games of the 2002 ICC Champions Trophy, which was held in Sri Lanka in September.
 He scored 3 against Zimbabwe in the opening match, and 62 in the semifinal against South Africa.
-In November 2002, Yuvraj struggled in the first five games of the 7-match ODI series against West Indies, with a high score of 30.
+India and Sri Lanka won the tournament as joint winners, defeating Australia and all the other competing teams.
+In November 2002, Singh struggled in the first five games of the 7-match ODI series against West Indies, with a high score of 30.
 He returned to form in the sixth ODI at Jodhpur with a half-century that helped India win the match by three wickets and level the series 3-3.
 He top-scored for India in the 7th match with a 69-ball 68, but could not get support from any other batsman.
 India crashed to a 135-run defeat and lost the series.
 He struggled for runs in the seven-match ODI series in New Zealand in December 2002-January 2003, averaging just above 19 with a solitary fifty.

-Despite his average form leading up to the 2003 ICC Cricket World Cup in South Africa, Yuvraj secured a place in the 15-man Indian squad for the tournament.
+Despite his average form leading up to the 2003 ICC Cricket World Cup in South Africa, Singh secured a place in the 15-man Indian squad for the tournament.
 He scored 37 in India's opening match against Netherlands.
 In the following games, he had scores of 0, 1 and 7* against Australia, Zimbabwe and Namibia respectively.
 He then scored a brisk 42 against England, followed by an unbeaten 50 against Pakistan setting up wins for India in both games.
-In the Super Six stage of the tournament, Yuvraj had scores of 58* against Kenya and 5 against Sri Lanka.
-He scored 16 in the semifinal against Kenya, and 24 against Australia in the final.
+In the Super Six stage of the tournament, Singh had scores of 58* against Kenya and 5 against Sri Lanka.
+He scored 16 in the semifinal against Kenya, and 24 against Australia in the final, which India lost.

-Yuvraj scored his maiden ODI century (102* from 85 balls) against Bangladesh at Dhaka on 11 April 2003.
-In May 2003, Yuvraj was signed-up by the Yorkshire County Cricket Club for the 2003 county season.
+Singh scored his maiden ODI century (102* from 85 balls) against Bangladesh at Dhaka on 11 April 2003.
+In May 2003, Singh was signed up by the Yorkshire County Cricket Club for the 2003 county season.
 He became only the second Indian after Sachin Tendulkar to represent the county.
-Yuvraj's Test debut came on 16 October 2003 at his home ground Mohali against New Zealand.
+Singh's Test debut came on 16 October 2003 at his home ground Mohali against New Zealand.
 Batting at six, he scored 20 in the first innings, and 5* in the second innings.
 In the TVS Cup tri-series in October–November 2003 involving India, Australia and New Zealand, he scored 113 runs from 7 games at an average of 18.83 and top-score of 44.